fabien-roquet/meop_qc/README.md

 * The delayed-mode general methodology and estimated accuracy of CTD-SRDL hydrographic data are presented in :
   * Roquet F., Charrassin J.-B., Marchand S., Boehme L., Fedak M., Reverdin G., and Guinet C., 2011.
 Validating hydrographic data obtained from seal-borne satellite-relayed data loggers.
 J. Atmosph.
 And Ocean.
 Tech., 28:787-801. doi: 10.1175/2010JTECHO801.1
-* The thermal cell effect correction is described in :
-  * Mensah, V., Roquet, F., Picard, B., Pauthenet, E., Guinet, C., 2017.
-A correction methodology for the thermal mass induced-errors of CTD tags mounted on marine mammals.
-Accepted in Journal of Atmospheric and Oceanic Technologies.
 * The density inversion removal algorithm is described in :
   * Barker, P. M. and McDougall, T. J., 2017.
 Stabilizing Hydrographic Profiles with Minimal Change to the Water Masses.
 Journal of Atmospheric and Oceanic Technology, 34:1935-1945. doi: 10.1175/JTECH-D-16-0111.1
+* The thermal cell effect correction is described in :
+  * Mensah, V., Roquet, F., Lia Siegelman-Charbit, Picard, B., Pauthenet, E., Guinet, C., 2018.
+A correction methodology for the thermal mass induced-errors of CTD tags mounted on marine mammals.
+J. Atmos.
+Oceanic Technol., 35:1237–1252 doi: 10.1175/JTECH-D-17-0141.1

 ### National specificities :